What Does A Compensator Do On A Pistol [Ammo Type Matters]

 killer innovation velocity compensator

-The faster burning powder has a more sudden pressure spike when a round is discharged.
-However, it doesn't leave enough gaseous energy to cycle the slide or interact with the compensator chamber ports.
+If there isn't sufficient gas, the compensator won't reduce recoil.
+Faster-burning powder creates a sudden pressure spike when a round is fired, but it can't cycle the slide or interact with the compensator ports due to insufficient gaseous energy.

 Pistol Compensator Pros and Cons